awsdocs/aws-batch-user-guide/doc_source/security_iam_service-with-iam.md

 "Resource": "*"
 ```

-One AWS Batch API action involves multiple resources\. `SubmitJob` submits a job to a job queue so an IAM user must have permissions to use the job definition and the job queue\.
+Several AWS Batch API operation involves multiple resources\.
+For example, `SubmitJob` submits a job to a job queue so an IAM user must have permissions to use the job definition and the job queue\.
 To specify multiple resources in a single statement, separate the ARNs with commas\.

 ```
 "Resource": [